justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-renderer-to-display-products/README.md

     STARTED com.acme.q4f7.internal.commerce.product.content.renderer_1.0.0
     ```

 1. Verify that the example product content renderer was added.
 Open your browser to `https://localhost:8080` and navigate to any catalog with products in Liferay Commerce.
-Click on the product to see the product details portlet, then click _Configuration_ for the portlet.
+Click on the product to see the Product Details portlet, then click _Configuration_ for the portlet.

-    From the portlet configuration, under the _Custom Renderer_ section, make sure "Simple" is selected.
+    Then, under the _Custom Renderer_ section, make sure "Simple" is selected.
 Under the "SIMPLE COMMERCE PRODUCT TYPE RENDERER KEY" dropdown, the new renderer ("Example") will be present.

 ![New product content renderer](./images/02.png "New product content renderer")